-I learned piano in a rather haphazard way as a teenager.
-Berklee College piano teachers never talked about “playing” the piano only what to play.
-In my professional work as a commercial musician the playing demands were not too strenuous.
+I learned piano haphazardly as a teenager.
+When I attended Berklee College of music the piano teachers never talked about “playing” the piano, only what to play.
+Later in my professional work as a commercial musician the playing demands were not too strenuous.

 “Mr. Story, please play for me a c major scale.”

 Gritting my teeth and tensing my body as hard as I could, I dug in and roared up the piano.
 He looked at me sympathetically.

 I’ve no recollection of which piece I played but I do remember his concerned reaction.
 I was humbled.

 “You are of course going to do your ARCT?”

 “ARCT, you are a piano teacher.
 You have a duty to your students.”

 Four years and five thousand hours of practice later, I graduated age 47.
 It was the most difficult and rewarding thing I’ve ever done as a musician.
 It was truly a marathon, but to mangle my metaphors, I felt like superman.